UX Research and Design | Rural Healthcare

 - He is unhappy and not satisfied with the quality of the cheap microscope that the government has provided

-We visited more villages such as Thol, Nasmed, Karoli, Santej, Shilaj & Rancharda in Gujarat, India to continue our field research.
-We designed and conducted open ended as well as semi structured interviews, ethnographic research, surveys as well as focus group in order to gain a thorough understanding of the problems that rural citizens coming from various socioeconomic backgrounds, doctors working in government hospitals and social health activists ('ASHA') workers face.
+We visited villages such as Thol, Nasmed, Karoli, Santej, Shilaj & Rancharda in Gujarat, India to continue our field research.
+We designed and conducted open ended as well as semi structured interviews, ethnographic research, surveys as well as focus groups in order to gain a thorough understanding of the problems that rural citizens coming from various socioeconomic backgrounds, doctors working in government hospitals and social health activists ('ASHA') workers face.

 Ethnographic Study Sessions & Contextual Inquiry

 We sat in government hospital lobbies and conducted multiple ethnographic study sessions there.
 We also talked to a few patients who had come to the city from their villages in order to receive their treatment.
 In the next section, I would like to share our team's ethnographic study session findings.